mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],hotcue_X_color
                    [SamplerN],hotcue_X_color

-   Color of hotcue X or -1 if the hotcue is not set.
+   Color of :term:`hotcue` X or -1 if the hotcue is not set.

-   :range: 3-Byte RGB color code (or -1)
+   :range: 3-Byte :term:`RGB` color code (or -1)
    :feedback: Color of Hotcue X button and waveform marker changes.

    .. versionadded:: 2.3.0